w3f/polkadot-wiki/docs/learn-legitimate-projects.md

 #### 5. They've copied code without attribution

 A forked repo is easy to spot since it points to the original repo.
-A project that uses forked code and tries to pass it as their own, is a big red flag.
+A project that uses forked code and tries to pass it as their own waves a big red flag.
 In some cases using someone else's code is okay, but in these cases attribution to the original project is a must for any legitimate project.
 And the same is true if only part of the code is copied from another project.

 In fact, this is reason for termination of a Web3 grant and has happened in the past.